 Technically speaking, this next model is only designed for painting vehicles.
 However, you can easily put a variety of paints into the cup, which enables you to work on almost any painting project with ease.
 However, because automobiles are the primary purpose for this paint sprayer, it’s designed with them in mind, meaning that it has some exciting features.

 First of all, I like the fact that the hose is almost 40 feet long.
 The reason for this is that you can work all around your vehicle without having to move the motor, but it also means that the turbine mechanism is so much more powerful than other units.
 This ensures that you get pristine coverage every time you work.

-Secondly, the sprayer comes with two different tips.
+Secondly, this electric paint prayer comes with two different tips.
 The first is for laying down a base coat (and subsequent protective layers).
 The second is smaller and works well for fine details and surfaces.
-Both sprayers are built with the same care and attention, meaning that they will last a long time.
+Both electric paint sprayers are built with the same care and attention, meaning that they will last a long time.
 Overall, whether you want to paint your car or not, this is an excellent HVLP sprayer to have on hand.

 The acronym stands for High Volume, Low Pressure.
 These models are perfect for small to medium-sized jobs because they provide thick, even coverage and they are fully self-contained.
 Usually, you will put the paint into a cup attached to the gun itself so that you get an incredible range of motion.

 In some instances, the motor may be separate from the tip and connected via a hose.
 This ensures that you get more power and better results, but the hose can get in the way.
 Alternatively, the motor can also be on the gun, which makes the whole thing a little heavier but much more maneuverable.